kate-goldenring/akri/workshop/workshop.md

 1. Installing Akri via Helm with settings to create your Akri udev Configuration
 1. Inspecting Akri
 1. Deploying a streaming application
-1. Deploying an additional usb camera
+1. Deploying an additional USB camera
 1. Cleanup

 ## Background